mirkin-pixel/ha-adsb-station/README.md

 | MLAT uploaded | Sensor (kB, diagnostic) | Of that, the multilateration share |
 | Receiver data rate | Sensor (B/s, diagnostic) | Coming in from the decoder |

-pfclient publishes no multilateration flag of its own, but it does count what it has sent, and a station whose clock is too unstable to multilaterate sends nothing at all — so the byte counter is the sensor.
+pfclient publishes no multilateration flag of its own, but it does count what it has sent, and a station whose clock is too unstable to multilaterate sends nothing at all, so the byte counter is the sensor.

 With a feeder, the feeder and the receiver are read independently: if the decoder stops answering, only the aircraft entities become unavailable and the feed entities keep working.
 Without a feeder the decoder is the only source, so an outage takes everything with it.